Varese: Civic buildings

 In the city centre, there is the Palazzo Estense with its gardens (built in the 17th century) and Villa Mirabello.
-Villa Mirabello, the seat of Museo Civico Archeologico (Civic Archaeological Museum), was built in the late 600s on the top of the hill which carries its name.
+Villa Mirabello, the seat of Museo Civico Archeologico (Civic Archaeological Museum), was built in the late 600s on top of the hill which carries its name.
 This site is surrounded by a park which is set close to the park of Palazzo Estense.